Free Settler or Felon

 Prisoners and passengers of the America identified in the Hunter Valley region

-Prisoners transported on the America came from counties throughout England, Scotland and Wales. - Gloucestershire, Derbyshire, Staffordshire, Bristol, Liverpool, Suffolk, Edinburgh and Glasgow etc., Their crimes were mostly various forms of stealing and robbery.
+Prisoners transported on the convict ship America came from counties throughout England, Scotland and Wales. - Gloucestershire, Derbyshire, Staffordshire, Bristol, Liverpool, Suffolk, Edinburgh and Glasgow etc., Their crimes were mostly various forms of stealing and robbery.
 Others were convicted of forgery, bigamy, desertion, cutting and maiming and passing bad notes.

 Departure from England

 The men were transferred from prison hulks to the America late in March 1829.
 Thomas Dauncey from Gloucester was transferred from the Justitia Hulk on 27th March along with Joseph Saunders, James Millar, John Murphy, William Stone, John Taylor and James Roberts and others.
-The last of the 176 prisoners were received on board the America on 30 March 1829.
+The last of the 176 prisoners were received on board on 30 March 1829.

 The voyage began from Woolwich on 8 April 1829.